Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Set-AzureADMSCustomSecurityAttributeDefinitionAllowedValue.md

 ```

 ### -IsActive
-Specifies whether the allowed value is active.
+Specifies whether the predefined value is active or deactivated.
+If set to false, this predefined value cannot be assigned to any additional supported directory objects.

 ```yaml
 Type: Boolean